Seminormal toric varieties: Introduction

-If $S \subset M$ is a set included in a group, we will note $\N S$ (resp. $\Z S$) the abelian monoid (resp. abelian group) generated by the elements of $S$ in $M$ and if $S \subset V$ is a set included in a $\R$-vector space $V$, we will note $\R_{\geq 0} S$ or $\Cone(S)$ the cone generated by the elements of $S$ in $V$ i.e. the cone of finite non-negative linear combinations of elements of $S$.\\
+If $S \subset M$ is a set included in a group, we will note $\N S$ (resp. $\Z S$) the abelian monoid (resp. abelian group) generated by the elements of $S$ in $M$ and if $S \subset V$ is a set included in a $\R$-vector space $V$, we will note $\R_{\geq 0} S$ or $\Cone(S)$ the cone generated by the elements of $S$ in $V$ i.e. the cone of finite non-negative linear combinations of elements of $S$.
+Finally, if $S$ is a subset of a group, we note $k[S]$ the monoid $\k$-algebra of $\N S$ over $k$.\\

 \textbf{Acknowledgement :} The first author was supported by Plan d’investissements France 2030, IDEX UP ANR-18-IDEX-0001 and the second author was supported by the Région Pays de la Loire from the France 2030 program, Centre Henri Lebesgue ANR-11-LABX-0020-01.